 At this time, Kabbage can only process one application/EIN/one deposit account per email address.
 If you have multiple businesses that do not fit that criteria, we recommend applying at other eligible lenders.

 How long will this program last?

-Although the program is open until June 30, 2020, we encourage you to apply as quickly as you can because there are a limited amount of funds available, and the program is first-come first-served.
+Although the program is open until March 21, 2021, we encourage you to apply as quickly as you can because there are a limited amount of funds available, and the program is on a first-come first-served basis.